Valve History

 Defining Severe Service Valves

 There is no clear or universal industry definition or mechanism to describe and accurately define severe service valves (SSVs) and separate them from general purpose valves.
-Yet, such a definition would allow the industry to benefit from improved process performance, increased profitability, safety, and environmental protection.
-Most experts agree that SSVs are identified by applications, and that these applications are
+Yet, such a definition would allow the industry to benefit from improved process performance, increased profitability, safety,

 Read More »